raceconditionrunning/run-scheduler/README.md

 For Apple Silicon Macs, use Homebrew and ensure you install cffi in the correct version of Python, e.g. `python3.12 -m pip install cffi`.

+You need a fully built copy of the [Race Condition Running website](https://github.com/raceconditionrunning/raceconditionrunning.github.io), which includes tables of routes and locations.

-Specify your problem matching the format used in `24-autumn/schedule.lp`.
+Specify your problem matching the format used in any of the `schedules/*.lp`.

-Now:

-    ./solve.py ../geojson ../../locs/db.csv 24-autumn
+Now, using the correct paths for the routes and locations files/directories:

+    ./solve.py 25_winter routes.yml routes/geojson/ locations.geojson

 Solutions will stream into a timestamped folder in `solutions/`.
 By default, all optimal solutions are saved.